sodadata/soda-core/docs/README.md

 **"[Show me the money](https://www.youtube.com/watch?v=1-mOKMq19zU)"**

-Simple metrics and tests can be configured in YAML configuration files called `scan.yml`.
+Simple metrics and tests can be configured in scan YAML configuration files.
 An example of the contents of such a file:

 ```yaml